-The course requires 2h lecturing per week, plus three 1h tutorials over the semester to prepare students for the assignments and learning outcomes.
-Tutorials might run with a size of 10-20 students, for one tutor.
-Ideally, the same tutor would be able to cover several tutorials in order to allow a more coherent support for students.
-No specific equipment is required for the tutorials.
+The course will provide online videos for around 2h per week, 1h homework per week, plus three 2h tutorials over the semester to prepare participants for the assignments and learning outcomes.
+Tutorials might run with a size of 10-20 participants each and a tutor paid by available funding.
+Participants are expected to bring their own devices.
+Room booking for in-situ tutorials and provision will be managed by Bayes.